[?] Subscribe To This Site

 Landing a job at one of the major airlines is very tricky since the number of applicants far outweighs the number of positions (even with an awesome flight attendant resume ).
 There is good news though: most airlines are growing and hiring more flight attendants than ever.
 And a college degree does carry weight.

-While no carrier (I know of) requires an applicant to have a degree, many of the flight attendants I know have undergraduate degrees.
+While no carrier (that I know of) requires an applicant to have a degree, many of the flight attendants I know have undergraduate degrees.
 A few have even pursued advanced degrees while continuing to fly.
+A College degree Always looks good on a flight attendant resume plus application.

 If you are headed to grad school but want a break or need to save some money, think about deferring.
 Airlines do not require minimum commitments; you can fly for a month, a year, or 30 years.